Ultra High Energy Cosmic Rays: The disappointing model: Discussions and conclusions

-HiRes observes signatures of proton propagation through CMB in the form of the pair-production dip and GZK cutoff and these observations are well confirmed by direct measurements of proton-dominated mass composition.
-These observations predict the detectable UHE neutrino flux.
-In particular, the minimum neutrino flux predicted in proton-dominated composition \cite{BGsocor} is detectable by JEM-EUSO.
-This detector can also observe the nearby UHECR sources using the protons with energies up to 100~EeV and above.
+HiRes observes signatures of proton propagation through CMBR in the form of the pair-production dip and GZK cutoff, and these observations are well confirmed by direct measurements of the proton-dominated mass composition.
+These observations predict a detectable accompanying UHE neutrino flux.
+The neutrino flux predicted in proton-dominated models \cite{Berezinsky:2010xa} may be registered by the future JEM-EUSO \cite{Takahashi:2009zzc} in the case of large $E_{\max}$ and strong cosmological evolution of the sources.
+This detector can also observe the nearby UHECR sources using protons with energies up to $100$~EeV and above.

-Auger clearly observes high-energy steepening of the spectrum, but its position and shape are rather different from prediction of the GZK cutoff.
-The mass composition at $E > 4$~EeV shows the dominance of nuclei becoming progressively heavier with increasing energy and probably reaching the pure Iron composition at $E \approx 35$~EeV.
-The Auger data allows most conservative explanation in terms of low maximum-energy of acceleration, based on observation of EeV protons.
-It seriously ameliorates a problem of acceleration in astrophysical sources, diminishing the maximum energy down to (100 - 300)~EeV for Iron nuclei.
-This conservative and disappointing scenario can be confirmed by transition from galactic to extragalactic cosmic rays below 1~EeV, by absence of cosmogenic neutrinos with the minimum flux in the proton-dominated case and by agreement with elongation rate calculated in this model.
+Auger clearly observes the high-energy steepening of the spectrum, but its position and shape are rather different from the prediction of the GZK cutoff.
+The mass composition at $E \gtrsim 4$~EeV shows the dominance of nuclei becoming progressively heavier with energy increasing and probably reaching the pure Iron composition at $E \approx 35$~EeV.
+The Auger data allow the most conservative explanation in terms of low maximum-energy of acceleration, based on the observation of the EeV protons.
+It seriously ameliorates the problem of acceleration in astrophysical sources, diminishing the maximum energy down to $(100 - 300)$~EeV for Iron nuclei.
+This conservative and disappointing scenario can be confirmed by transition from galactic to extragalactic cosmic rays below $1$~EeV, by absence of cosmogenic neutrinos and by agreement with elongation rate calculated in this model.